opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_E.md

 ```

 In the above scenario, the generic `linux/amd64` entry is listed first and should be used by default.
-Runtimes that recognize and support the `avx2` AND `bmi2` features would prefer the second entry as a better match.
+Runtimes that recognize and support the `avx2` AND `bmi2` features on a "v2" or newer variant would prefer the second entry as a better match.
 Images that require one of a combination of features would have an index entry per supported combination of features, referencing the same image digest.

 ## Requirements